Nezumikun/MysqliHelper/README.md

 # MysqliHelper
-Helper for use mysqli in PHP
+Simple helper for use mysqli in PHP.